MarkLogic Node.js API -- Working with Binary Documents

 Example application

-All the previous examples have used separate scripts to retrieve metadata or to stream a video.
-If you are curious please run the following command npm run app to launch a sample application that uses React and the previously discussed techniques to display information about a video.
+All the previous examples used separate scripts.
+If you’re curious, run npm run app to launch a sample application that uses React and the techniques discussed above to display video information.

 The application’s source code is available on GitHub.